-Join Kevin Skoglund for an in-depth discussion in this video File-upload abuse, part of Foundations of Programming: Web Security.
+Join Kevin Skoglund for an in-depth discussion in this video File-upload abuse, part of Programming Foundations: Web Security.

 - File upload abuse is not really a hack,…but it is still an attack that's worth guarding against.…File upload abuse is simply abuse…of allowed file upload features.…Imagine that you have a website…that lets users upload files.…Now, imagine that I write a script…that will upload a one megabyte file to your server…and I tell it to loop one million times.…That's one terabyte of data…that I'm putting on your server.…Would your web server run out of hard drive space?…Probably…and it would probably cause it to slow down…or stop functioning for legitimate users.…